davidann/cookbook_lein/README.md

 After convergence, ssh into the VM via `kitchen login`

-You now have a VM with leinigen on it.
+You now have a VM with leinigen on it, just run `lein` to get started.
+:)